tempertemper/html-playground/src/site/forms/select.md

 ---
 title: Select dropdowns
+intro: When there are too many options for a radio set, a dropdown may be the best approach.
 ---

 `select` elements are used to give the user a list of items to choose from.
 Before using a select, we should first explore if an input with `type="radio"` can't be used.